Fiat Chrysler sees May industry sales flat to up 0.7 percent

-DETROIT (Reuters) - The U.S. auto industry will remain on track for the best sales year in a decade despite industry growth being flat to up 0.7 percent in May, Fiat Chrysler Automobiles (FCA) (FCAU.N) (FCHA.MI) said on Tuesday.
+DETROIT, June 2 (Reuters) - The U.S. auto industry will remain on track for the best sales year in a decade despite industry growth being flat to up 0.7 percent in May, Fiat Chrysler Automobiles (FCA) said on Tuesday.

 FCA’s forecast is slightly more optimistic than those of Wall Street analysts surveyed by Reuters, who expected a 1 percent fall-off in May U.S. auto sales.